eliaatram/Advanced-Web-Backend-JS/README.md

 //TODO

-- setup file structure
+- setup file structure -- done
-- add dependecies
+- add dependecies -- done (more to be added if need be)
-- setup cors
+- setup cors -- done
-- setup the connection with the database
+- setup the connection with the database -- done
 - create user routes & services
 - create roles routes & services
 - create contact routes & services